HEPData/hepdata_lib/docs/setup.rst

 Setup for users
 -----------------

-The library is available for installation as a pypi package and can be installed with pip:
+The library is available for installation as a pypi package and can be installed from the terminal with pip:

 ::